Lift table: Standards

 In Europe there is a published standard BS EN 1570: 1998 + A2: 2009 Safety requirements for lifting tables.
 Standard EN 1570-1 is now EN 15701-1:2011+A1:2014.
 It is a Type C standard and compliance with this standard confers conformity with the Machinery Directive, 2006/42/EC.
 Work is already being undertaken to revise this standard and possibly split it into 3 parts.
+This revision aims to address new technologies, improve clarity, and enhance safety requirements.
 It specifies the criteria for the raising and lowering of goods and/or persons associated with the movement of goods carried by lifting tables.

 In North America, the American National Standards Institute (ANSI) approved and published the ANSI MH29.1:2012 standard in February 2012, itself a revision of the previous MH29.1:2008 standard.

 Common accidents

 The most common types of accidents involving a scissor lift caused by misapplication of the machine, obstacles, misuse of the equipment, and lack of maintenance.
+Other contributing factors include inadequate training, overloading, and failure to follow safety procedures.